-Detached from Saratoga in 1945, Quartermaster Bond was attached to the patrol craft USS PCE(R)-858 , commonly known as a "Peecer," built in Calumet City, Illinois, and served during her shakedown cruise, training cruises, and her role in minesweeping operations around Japan after the war was over.
+Detached from the Saratoga in 1945, Quartermaster Bond was attached to the patrol craft USS PCE(R)-858 , commonly known as a "Peecer," and served during her shakedown cruise, training cruises, and her role in minesweeping operations around Japan after the war was over.
 He was discharged in 1946 and had a successful career in the trucking industry.

 The volume contains 260 pages of interview transcript plus an index.
 The transcript is copyright 1995 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.

-In this selection from his 2nd interview with Paul Stillwell at his daughter's home in Oakdale, Minnesota, Quartermaster Bond relates a humorous incident steering PCE(R)-858 down the Illinois River on a delivery run from the building yard to the Navy in New Orleans.
+In this selection from his second interview at his daughter's home in Oakdale, Minnesota, Quartermaster Bond relates a humorous incident steering the PCE(R)-858 down the Illinois River on a delivery run from the building yard to the Navy in New Orleans.

 Quartermaster Bond: You know, when you're at deep sea one thing you don't ever want to do is run aground — certainly not on purpose.
 But I remember one time when we were coming along and just sort of drifting with the current.
 There was a railroad bridge and this just unending train of coal cars going across.
 Finally, the pilot said, "Well, just run her ashore right over there.
 That's a nice place."